-3.15 Investment property
+3.15 Investment properties

-Investment property, which is property held to earn rentals and/or for capital appreciation, is measured initially at its cost, including transaction costs.
-Subsequent to initial recognition, investment property is measured at fair value.
-Gains or losses arising from changes in the fair value of investment property are included in the profit or loss in the period in which they arise.
+Investment properties, which are properties held to earn rentals and/or for capital appreciation, are measured initially at their cost, including transaction costs.
+Subsequent to initial recognition, investment properties are measured at fair value.
+Gains or losses arising from changes in the fair value of investment properties are included in the profit or loss in the period in which they arise.